 In some ways this is true, but only to the extent that any decision one makes for their children is “forcing their beliefs.”
 If you let most kids choose what they want to eat every day they’d probably live off cookies and ice-cream.
 It is only because most parents “force their belief” that children should have a balanced, healthy diet, that children don’t eat sweets for every meal.
 If you feed your child meat you are “forcing your belief” that it’s okay for animals to be killed for food (even though eating meat is not necessary to maintain a healthy lifestyle).

 Personally, I would find it difficult to teach my child to be compassionate towards all beings whilst feeding them animal flesh.

-Now imagine later trying to explain to her that it’s ok to kill birds because we enjoy eating chicken sandwiches, or it’s ok that thousands of male chicks are killed every day because we enjoy eating omelettes.
-Of course, I could try to get around it by saying that “we need to eat”, but with thousands of alternatives out there, and the fact that we do not need animal products to be healthy, I wouldn’t feel like I was being genuine.
+Now imagine later trying to explain to her that it’s okay to kill birds because we enjoy eating chicken sandwiches, or it’s okay that thousands of male chicks are killed every day because we enjoy eating omelettes.
+Of course, I could try to get around it by saying that “we need to eat,” but with thousands of alternatives out there, and the fact that we do not need animal products to be healthy, I wouldn’t feel like I was being genuine.

 Even if I raise my child vegan, they can always choose to eat animal products in the future, and what they ate before probably won’t matter to them (as far as I know, nobody has a moral objection to eating broccoli…).
 However, it’s fair to say that most vegans today weren’t raised that way, and would on balance prefer it if animals hadn’t been killed for their consumption before they realised it was unnecessary and unethical.